bartosz-malecki/simple-editor/readme.md

 ![cover](gh/cover.PNG)

 It's simple editor from WTF: Co ten frontend homework.
+You can save and load your progress.

 ## How to use it?